Recommenders Instructions Sets:

 Starting in 2014, many business schools standardized on a set of two questions that they ask recommenders to write about … or they tried to.
-When this trend started, we wrote about the problems that we see with it.
-Regardless, it’s here to stay.
-Whether it’s good or bad appears to be irrelevant since that’s what’s happening now.
+When this trend started, we wrote about the problems that we saw with it.
+Things got much worse in 2015.
+In 2016, the GMAC came out with a set of “standardized” recommendations which is a set of 4 questions, but again, the implementation was not consistent with every school.
+For the 2018 season, there is even greater divergence, even as more schools claim that they’ve “standardized.”

 - Please provide a brief description of your interaction with the applicant and, if applicable, the applicant’s role in your organization.

 - How does the applicant’s performance compare to that of other well-qualified individuals in similar roles?
 Please provide specific examples.
-(E.g. what are his or her principal strengths?)
+(E.g. what are the applicant’s principal strengths?)

 - Please describe the most important piece of constructive feedback you have given the applicant.
 Please detail the circumstances and the applicant’s response.